Florida Animal Control Association (FACA)

 The Florida Animal Control Association, Inc., (FACA) was originally organized in 1961 as the Florida State Animal Control Officers Association.
 In 1984 the Association was reorganized and chartered as the Florida Animal Control Association.
 In 1994 the purpose statement was changed to include “protection” as well as “control”.
+In 2023, FACA began doing business as Florida Animal Protection and Advocacy Association (FAPAA).

 The mission of the Florida Animal Control Association is threefold: